The BCG (Bacillus Calmette-Guérin) vaccine protects against infection with mycobacterium tuberculosis (TB).

-- is suffering from a generalised septic skin condition; babies with eczema can be immunised at a site free from skin lesions (broken skin)
+- is suffering from a generalised septic skin condition - babies with eczema can be given the vaccine in an area without skin lesions (broken skin)

-- lives in a household where an active TB case is suspected and confirmed
+- lives in a household where an active TB case is suspected or confirmed

-- has had a confirmed anaphylactic (allergic) reaction to a component of the vaccine.
+- has had a confirmed anaphylactic reaction (a severe allergic reaction) to an ingredient of the vaccine.

 Do I need to know anything else?